Frequently Asked Questions

 Can I bring a friend or family member for moral support?

-I'm sorry but we cannot permit clients to bring a friend of family member at this time.
+You can bring a friend to keep you company in the lobby but we cannot permit clients to bring a friend of family member in the tattoo or piercing rooms at this time.
 This restriction is intended to reduce the number of people in the studio during the COVID-19 pandemic.
 Please visit our page regarding Appointments & COVID-19 Protocol so you will be prepared for your visit.

 Can I drink some beer or alcohol to help get my nerve up?